FelixBer/FindFunc/README.md

     push imm
     push any

 **Gotchas:** Be careful when copying over assembly from IDA.
-Immediate values are expected to be in decimal or hex with 0x-prefix (0x12), while IDA gives them with h-suffix (12h) which is not supported.
-Also IDA mingles local variable and other information into the instruction which leads to matching failure.
+IDA mingles local variable names and other information into the instruction which leads to matching failure.
+Also, labels are not supported ("call sub_123456").

 Note that Code Patterns is the most expensive Rule, and if only Code Rules are present FF has no option but to disassemble the entire database.
 This can take up to several minutes for very large binaries.
 See notes on performance below.